Abu-Sayid/countryCapitalQuiz/README.md

     );

-Import capitals.csv with Header toggled on
+5. Import capitals.csv with Header toggled on

-Download Node.js
+6. Download Node.js

-If you're running this locally in VS Code use the commands:
+7. If you're running this locally in VS Code use the commands:

     npm i

+// to install the node module

     node index.js